AWAProjectT35/awa-documentation/Testing.md

 product.
 Therefore specific test cases can only be written close to the end of the project, in a phase where major changes are less likely to be necessary.
 In earlier phases mostly white box testing is used to approve to changes.

+Bugs can be filed anytime, not only during testing.

 ### Test levels